camunda/camunda-docs/docs/self-managed/setup/deploy/openshift/redhat-openshift.md

 - **Number of dedicated nodes:** 4
 - **Volume type:** SSD volumes (with between 1000 and 3000 IOPS per volume, and a throughput of 1,000 MB/s per volume, for instance, [gp3 on AWS](https://aws.amazon.com/en/ebs/general-purpose/))

+### Supported Versions

+We conduct testing and ensure compatibility against the following OpenShift versions:

+- Any version not listed below hasn't been tested, and we do not guarantee compatibility.
-We conduct testing against the following OpenShift versions and ensure compatibility with versions supported by Red Hat, following [Red Hat's OpenShift Lifecycle Policy](https://access.redhat.com/support/policy/updates/openshift), which typically encompasses the last four versions:
+- The OpenShift end of support date must be in the future: we do not ensure compatibility with versions no longer supported by Red Hat, as indicated in the "End of Support Date" column.

 | OpenShift Version | [End of Support Date](https://access.redhat.com/support/policy/updates/openshift) |
 | ----------------- | --------------------------------------------------------------------------------- |